marickosheiy/week05-product-landing-page/README.md

 <div class="grid grid-cols-1 md:grid-cols-2 lg:grid-cols-3 gap-6">
 ```

-The layout changes from:
+This layout provides:

-- 1 column on mobile
+- One column on mobile devices.
-- 2 columns on medium screens
+- Two columns on medium-sized screens.
-- 3 columns on large screens
+- Three columns on large screens.

----
+CSS Grid helps organize content while maintaining a clean and responsive structure.

 ## User Experience (UX)

-Responsive design improves User Experience because users can access the website comfortably regardless of the device they use.
+Responsive design plays an important role in improving User Experience.

+Users access websites using different devices and screen sizes.
+A website that only works properly on a desktop may become difficult to use on a phone or tablet.

-Responsive design helps ensure:
+Responsive design helps ensure that:

 - Text remains readable.
-- Images remain visible.
+- Images fit properly within the screen.
 - Navigation remains accessible.
-- Buttons are easier to tap.
+- Buttons are easy to interact with.
-- Content does not overflow the screen.
+- Content does not overflow.
 - Layouts remain organized.
+- Important information remains visible.

-Responsive design is important in modern web applications because users access websites from many different screen sizes.
+Responsive design is important in modern web applications because it allows users to have a consistent and accessible experience regardless of the device they use.

 ---